webdriverio/webdriverio/website/docs/Options.md

 ## Testrunner Options

-The following options are defined only for running WebdriverIO with the `@wdio/cli` testrunner:
+The following options (including the ones listed above) are defined only for running WebdriverIO with the WDIO testrunner:

 ### specs
 Define specs for test execution.